Dear X Who Doesn't Love Me

 Dear X Who Doesn't Love Me is a South Korean web series starring Han Ji-hyo, Doyoung, Kwon Ah-reum, and Bang Jae-min.
 It aired on TVING from July 14 to July 28, 2022.

-It is a heartfelt television series that captivated audiences with its exploration of love, self-discovery, and human connection.
-Produced by a team of talented creators, the show follows the lives of its diverse ensemble cast as they navigate the complexities of modern relationships and the intricacies of unrequited love.

-Set against the backdrop of a bustling urban landscape, each episode tells the lives of the cast, grappling with the universal desire for affection and acceptance.
-Through a series of poignant letters addressed to the objects of their affection, they confront their vulnerabilities, fears, and desires, ultimately discovering profound truths about themselves and the nature of love.

-With its compelling storytelling and rich character development, Dear X, Who Doesn't Love Me has garnered widespread acclaim from critics and viewers alike.
-Blending elements of drama, romance, and comedy, the series offers a poignant and relatable exploration of the human heart, leaving an indelible impression on all who experience its narrative.

 Synopsis

 Seo Hee-soo, a shy college student who aspires to be a lyricist, lacks self-esteem and is inexperienced with love.
 She intertwined with several men after discovering a mysterious notebook with lyrics that make anyone fall in love with her for one month.